WEC-Sim/WEC-Sim/docs/user/code_structure.rst

 Body Blocks
 """"""""""""""

-The Body Class is most closely associated with the Body Elements library.
-The Body Elements library shown below contains three body types in three blocks: the ``Hydrodynamic Body`` block, the ``Flex Body`` block, and the ``Drag Body`` block.
-The flex body block is used to represent hydrodynamic

-The Body Elements library shown below contains three body types in two blocks: the ``Rigid Body`` block and the ``Flex Body`` block.
+The Body Elements library shown below contains two blocks: the ``Rigid Body`` block and the ``Flex Body`` block.
 The rigid body block is used to represent hydrodynamic and drag bodies, each subset being a `Variant Sub-system <https://www.mathworks.com/help/simulink/slref/variant-subsystems.html>`_ of a Rigid Body.